-Plants have a well established vascular system which helps in transporting water and food throughout the body.
-Their height ranges from a few millimetres (duckweed) to much greater than 90 meters (giant sequoias).
+Plants have a well-established vascular system that helps in transporting water and food throughout the body.
+Their height ranges from a few millimeters (duckweed) to much greater than 90 meters (giant sequoias).

 There are plant varieties that are found in various regions of the world; they are present in the dry, cold, underwater, high, low, etc. areas.

 There are approx 390, 900 plant species recognized, and more to be discovered in various parts of the world.
 They all serve the life form and support it in many ways.
 Both forms of energy consumed by a living organism depend directly or indirectly on the photosynthesis process carried out by green plants.